wirc-sjsu/firebench/docs/tutorials/change_fuel_model_ros.md

 ## Step 3: Create a custom fuel model

-You can create you custome fuel model and use it locally.
-First you have to create the CSV data file that contains the data with one header line specifying the name of the variables.
+You can create your custom fuel model and use it locally.
+First, you have to create the CSV data file that contains the data with one header line specifying the names of the variables.
 Each line of the file corresponds to a fuel class.
 Then, you have to create the metadata file `my_custom_fuel_model.json` that will contain the relative path to the datafile and information about the variables:
 ```json
 {
     "data_path": "my_custom_fuel_model.csv",